The One Foolproof Outfit for Men to Pack for Las Vegas

 While jackets aren’t required, adding one will wordlessly communicate to the bouncer or promoter that A) you tried, and B) you respect their establishment.
 This is a great opportunity to work a little style into your look and separate yourself from the sea of other dudes in business-casual apparel.
 If you're up for it, go for something with a little texture or color.

 You’re going to be pulling out your wallet a lot in Sin City—and you might just put some money back into it if you play your cards right at the poker table.
-Regardless, make sure your cash holder is in decent condition.
+Regardless, make sure you aren't stuffing bills into a worn, rumpled wallet.
 We dig this money clip/card holder featuring part of a TPC-played golf ball.